 But Buzzbar is one of the first to make “in-person” fundamental to the business model, with plans to expand beyond the Shoreditch bar.
 Conversations are already underway for “Buzzbar on tour”: pop-ups in coworking spaces and elsewhere.

-“There is definitely a demand for pay-as-you-go marketing, with quite a few services providing for this need,” says startup marketing consultant Ben Judah, referencing “gig economy” platforms like 99designs and Fiverr.
+“There is definitely a demand for pay-as-you-go marketing, with quite a few services providing for this need,” says marketing consultant Ben Judah, referencing “gig economy” platforms like 99designs and Fiverr.

 “But I’ve not seen many with a physical infrastructure like this.”